 Score in HDInsight

 To score in HDInsight, write an R function that calls your model to make predictions for a new data file that you've loaded to your storage account.
-Then save the predictions back to the storage account.
-You can run the routine on-demand on the edge node of your cluster or by using a scheduled job.
+Then, save the predictions back to the storage account.
+You can run this routine on-demand on the edge node of your cluster or by using a scheduled job.

 Score in Azure Machine Learning (AML)

-To score using an AML web service, use the open source Azure Machine Learning R package known as AzureML to publish your model as an Azure web service.
+To score using Azure Machine Learning, use the open-source Azure Machine Learning R package known as AzureML to publish your model as an Azure web service.
 For convenience, this package is pre-installed on the edge node.
-Next, use the facilities in Machine Learning to create a user interface for the web service, and then call the web service as needed for scoring.
+Next, use the facilities in Azure Machine Learning to create a user interface for the web service, and then call the web service as needed for scoring.

-If you choose this option, you need to convert any ScaleR model objects to equivalent open-source model objects for use with the web service.
+If you choose this option, you must convert any ScaleR model objects to equivalent open-source model objects for use with the web service.
 Use ScaleR coercion functions, such as

 as.randomForest() for ensemble-based models, for this conversion.